Rickaym/manim-sideview/README.md

 #### 0.0.11

-+ Patched the local incorrect version filepath for mobject gallery
++ Patched the local incorrect version file path for mobject gallery

 #### 0.0.10

-+ Run-time configuration settings can be set for jobless scene where it'll create a new job for the user
++ Run-time configuration settings can be set for jobless scenes where it'll create a new job for the user
 + Changed default quality mappings with responsiveness to Manim 0.13.1
 + Smarter manim.cfg file analysis and in determining context
-* It should be noted that default rendering will still use `-ql` for backwards compatibility
+* It should be noted that default rendering will still use `-ql` for backward compatibility
 + Added manim version re-synchronization command for developer independent compatibility
 + Added version signifier to the mobject gallery